 The .460 Rowland® is a proprietary cartridge designed and developed by Johnny Ray Rowland, host of "The Shooting Show."
 After first developing the new cartridge, Rowland worked with Starline Brass to finalize commercial production of the brass and later with .460 Rowland® to develop the first commercially available .460 Rowland® Conversions for specific versions of the M1911.
 First production shipments of ammunition and conversions were made through these associations in 1998.

-"Years ago, when I first developed the .460 Rowland® cartridge, I was over at Clark Customs Guns here in Louisiana talking with my good friend and firearms mentor, Jim Clark, Sr. Mr. Clark informed me that he had discovered that the .45 ACP would shoot just fine in my new .460 Rowland® barrel and I have gone on to use this capability in actual practice and in my .460 Rowland® demonstrations ever since.
+"Years ago, when I first developed the .460 Rowland® cartridge, I was in Louisiana talking with a good friend of mine, an excellent gunsmith I had known and respected for many years.
+He told me he had discovered that the .45 ACP would shoot just fine in my new .460 Rowland® barrel.
+I have gone on to use this capability in actual practice and in my .460 Rowland® demonstrations ever since.
 I would think that after 16 or so years of experience in using the .45 ACP in my .460 Rowland® barrel and even mixing .45 ACP shells with my .460 Rowland® shells in the same magazine for practical and demo purposes, I should know by now whether or not it would be functional or rational to do so.
-And this is certainly a useful feature of the .460 Rowland® barrel-shell-gun concept: for converted guns to also be able to shoot the common .45 ACP ammo in addition to our Magnum power .460 Rowland® ammunition." -Johnny Rowland
+It is.
+And this is certainly a useful feature of the .460 Rowland® barrel-shell-gun concept: for Converted guns to also be able to shoot the common .45 ACP ammo in addition to our Magnum power .460 Rowland® ammunition."
+Your Friend Johnny Rowland

 The .460 Rowland® case is approximately 1/16" longer than a conventional .45 ACP case but the overall cartridge length is the same, the bullet is simply seated more deeply.
 The purpose of the extended case length is to prevent the high pressure .460 Rowland® from being chambered in a standard firearm chambered for the low pressure .45 ACP.
 This is similar to the relationship between the .357 Magnum and the .38 Special.